The sheaves--spectrum adjunction: Introduction

 \begin{corollary} For a diagram \(X'\to X\gets Y\) of locales, there is a canonical equivalence

 in \(\CAlg(\Cat{Pr})\). \end{corollary}

-\begin{remark} Note that an \(\infty\)- (or even \(1\)-)toposic analog of \cref{760c2c8226} is not true; i.e., a pullback of \(\infty\)-toposes cannot be computed as a pushout in \(\CAlg(\Cat{Pr})\) in general.
-This can be seen as an obstruction for extending our sheaves-spectrum adjunction to the \(\infty\)- (or even \(1\)-)toposic situation. \end{remark}
+\begin{remark} Note that an \(\infty\)- (or even \(1\)-)toposic analog of \cref{760c2c8226} dose not hold; i.e., a pullback of \(\infty\)-toposes cannot be computed as a pushout in \(\CAlg(\Cat{Pr})\) in general.
+This may be viewed as an obstruction for extending our sheaves–spectrum adjunction to the \(\infty\)- (or even \(1\)-)toposic situation. \end{remark}

 Returning to the topic of categorified locales, \cref{main} says that a map \(\Sm(\cat{C})\to X\), which is part of the datum defining a categorified locale \((X,\cat{C})\), just corresponds to a symmetric monoidal colimit-preserving functor \(\Shv(X)\to\cat{C}\).
 By combining the fully faithfulness of \cref{e:shv}, we can deduce the following Tannaka duality for categorified locales: